Assistant Professor -

 4. Play a key role in maintaining a robust and inclusive safety culture.

-5. Publish in peer-reviewed journals; contribute to scientific research papers, reports, proposals, review articles; present oral reports.
+5. Publish in peer-reviewed journals; contribute to scientific research papers, reports, proposals, and review articles; present oral reports.

 What is required: